History of Kentucky: Mexican-American War

 Kentucky's enthusiasm for the Mexican–American War was somewhat mixed.
 Some citizens enthusiastically supported the war, at least in part because they believed that victory would bring new land for the expansion of slavery.
 Others, particularly Whig supporters of Henry Clay, opposed the war and refused to participate.
 Young people sought self-identity and a link with heroic ancestors, however, and the state easily met its quota of 2,500 volunteers in 1846 and 1847.
 Although the war's popularity declined with time, a majority supported it throughout.

 Kentucky units won praise at the Battles of Monterey and Buena Vista.
 Although many soldiers became ill, few died; Kentucky units returned home in triumph.
 The war weakened the Whig Party, and the Democratic Party became dominant in the state during this period.
 The party was particularly powerful in the Bluegrass region and other areas with plantations and horse-breeding farms, where planters held the state's greatest number of slaves.

+Slavery in Kentucky

+Slavery was a central part of Kentucky's economy and society.
+Most enslaved people worked on tobacco and hemp farms, but some worked in cities doing trades or household work.
+Enslaved people in Kentucky faced harsh treatment and few rights.
+Laws banned them from learning to read or gathering without permission.
+Some enslaved people resisted by escaping through the Underground Railroad or fighting back, but they faced severe punishment if caught.

+Kentucky had mixed views on slavery.
+The state stayed with the Union during the Civil War, but many leaders supported slavery.
+Kentucky backed the Fugitive Slave Act of 1850, which forced people to return escaped enslaved people, and local governments helped enforce it.